-Ventilators Are No Panacea for Critically Ill COVID-19 Patients
+Ventilators Are No Panacea For Critically Ill COVID-19 Patients

 Ventilators have been seen as critical to treating coronavirus patients because the devices are very successful when used to treat common forms of pneumonia, says Hajizadeh.

-Also, coronavirus often does a lot more damage to a person's lung than pneumonia associated with the flu.
+Also, the coronavirus often does a lot more damage to a person's lungs than pneumonia associated with the flu.
 "There is fluid and other toxic chemicals, cytokines we call them, raging throughout the lung tissue," she says.

 In some patients, the damage is so bad that even ventilation won't help.
-So doctors sometimes tried an even more extreme measure called extracorporeal membrane oxygenation, or ECMO, which delivers oxygen directly to a patient's bloodstream.
+So doctors have sometimes tried an even more extreme measure called extracorporeal membrane oxygenation, or ECMO, which delivers oxygen directly to a patient's bloodstream.

 But this is still a stopgap measure.
 "Remember, ECMO too is a life-supporting treatment," Hajizadeh says.
 "So it's a bridge while we are allowing the lung to heal itself from a pneumonia."